kallaics/gitops-demo/README.md

     Enable file edit with `insert` key or `i` key

-    Add the following contect to the file
+    Add the following content to the file

     ```yaml
     apiVersion: v1